This site contains affiliate links. Please see Policies for more information.

 Healthy Eating Plans

-I love this soup when I’m watching my weight because it’s filling and contains a good mix of healthy slow burning carbs and vegetables.
+I love this stuffed peppers soup when I’m watching my weight because it is filling and contains a good mix of healthy slow burning carbs and vegetables.
 It’s compatible with many diet plans!

 Looking for the “old” recipe?

-As I mentioned above, this recipe has been improved!
-If you’re a fan of the previous recipe, you can find it right here–you’ll just be switching the seasonings.
+As I mentioned above, the original recipe has been improved!
+If you are a fan of the previous recipe, you can find it right here–you will just be switching the seasonings.
 Instead of using the black pepper, garlic, oregano, and salt above you’ll use these measurements:

 • 1/2 teaspoon basil